eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 ## Mappings Functions and JSONPath Guide

-A mapping is a set of instructions that when executed transform a source document into one of more entities.
-We call this process entity extraction, and it's how Aether turns submissions into normalized entities.
+A mapping is a set of instructions that when executed transform a source document into one or more entities.
+We call this process "entity extraction", and it's how Aether turns submissions into normalized entities.

 Each mapping is made up of two instuctions, the first describing a source and the second a destination.
 The destination instruction will always be a reference to one of the entities we're trying to create.
 The source instruction can pull data from a few places, the most typical will be the source document.
 However, we can also use it to pull data from entities that have been created previously in the mapping, or to generate a new UUID, or to apply a constant not found found in the source document.